Phased Ranking

 }

-The normalize_linear normalizer takes a single argument which must be a rank-feature or the name of a function.
+The normalize_linear normalizer takes a single argument, which must be a rank-feature or the name of a function.
 It computes the maximum and minimum values of that input and scales linearly to the range [0, 1], basically using the formula output = (input - min) / (max - min)

 The reciprocal_rank normalizer takes one or two arguments; the first must be a rank-feature or the name of a function, while the second (if present) must be a numerical constant, called k with default value 60.0.
-It sorts the input values and finds their rank (so highest score gets rank 1, next highest 2, and so on).
-The output from reciprocal_rank is computed with the formula output = 1.0 / (k + rank) so note that even the best input only gets 1.0 / 61 = 0.016393 as output with the default k.
+It sorts the input values and finds their rank (so the highest score gets rank 1, next highest 2, and so on).
+The output from reciprocal_rank is computed with the formula output = 1.0 / (k + rank) , so note that even the best input only gets 1.0 / 61 = 0.016393 as output with the default k.

 The reciprocal_rank_fusion pseudo-function takes at least two arguments and expands to the sum of their reciprocal_rank; it's just a convenient way to write